fitzgerald-lab/EAC-Phenotypes/README.md

-This repository contains the data files and analysis code used in **"Integrated epidemiological and molecular data yields insights into the relationship between precancerous Barrett’s and oesophageal adenocarcinoma"** published in [journal name] on [date].
+This repository contains the data and code for **"Integrated epidemiological and molecular data yields insights into the relationship between precancerous Barrett’s and oesophageal adenocarcinoma"** published in [journal name] on [date].

 # Overview
 The files are organized into three main folders: